facebookresearch/ParlAI/docs/source/observations.rst

 In general, fields are optional when creating your own task.
 However, there are a number of standard fields that are common and should be used when the appropriate type of data is being sent to the model.
+This allows models trained on one dataset to easily train on a different task or even to multi-task.

-Teachers can include other data in this dict whenever is useful using other field names.
+If necessary, teachers can include other data in this dict using other field names.
 See `extended fields`_ below.